ghost-protocol/ghost-protocol/README.md

 # Hello, I'm Kwame
 <a href="https://www.linkedin.com/in/kwamedavour/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I'm Kwame, an accomplished professional in the area of cybersecurity and software engineering.
+I'm Kwame, an accomplished professional in the area of cybersecurity and software engineering.<br />
 With a wealth of experience and expertise in both fields, I specialize in securiing digital assets and building software solutions.

 ## Objective